 Prepare your learning routines

-Decide on the learning routines that you are going to introduce in your lessons and prepare the exact procedure and language you will use to carry out each one.
+Decide on the learning routines you will introduce in your lessons and prepare the exact procedure and language you will use to carry out each one.
 For example, as part of your opening routines, you might:

 - Use the puppet to say ‘Hello, children’ and get children to respond ‘Hello, …’, naming the puppet.

-- Get the puppet to greet individual children, e.g. ‘Hello, Maria.
-How are you today?’ and encourage children to respond, e.g. ‘Hello, … (naming the puppet).
+- Get the puppet to greet individual children, e.g., ‘Hello, Maria.
+How are you today?’ encourage children to respond, e.g. ‘Hello, … (naming the puppet).
 I’m fine’.

 Repeat your learning routines